So, how did we stay positive during the Pandemic… or not?

 Like many others, I really missed seeing my children.
 I am so grateful I did not live entirely alone; like some, that would have been worse.
 One of the things you must do to stay positive is to be grateful for something.
 Even the slightest thing is almost enough to keep you from becoming morose or depressed.

-It is sometimes hard to climb out emotionally when you are down in the dumps about a problem.
-This is when you use the Pollyanna Technique, find something in your life to feel grateful for.
+It can be difficult to climb out emotionally when you are feeling down about a problem.
+This is when you can use the Pollyanna Technique: find something in your life to feel grateful for.

 A well-known hymn emphasizes this, and the chorus is as follows.